vsanin42/minishell/README.md

 - major free function + error handling at all times
 - handle heredoc <<
 - set error codes properly
+- add WR end of the pipe and RD end of the pipe as file descriptors when we encounter a pipe

 # general notes